Skip to main content

 Events API

 This API allows workflows to emit and listen for events.
-Events are immutable key-value pairs.
+Events are key-value pairs.
 They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 setEvent